vasusingla/vasusingla.github.io/_pages/about.md

 ---

 <span style="color:red">
 **I'm on the job market!
-Please reach out, if you have any opporunity, you think I'd be a good fit for.**
+Please reach out, if you have any research opporunity you think I'd be a good fit for.**
 </span> <br>

 I am currently a 4th year Ph.D at [CS Department in University of Maryland, College Park](https://www.cs.umd.edu/).
-I previously spent 2 years as a Master student here.
+I previously spent 2 years as a Master's student here.
 I am advised by [Prof. Tom Goldstein](https://www.cs.umd.edu/~tomg/) and [Prof. David Jacobs](http://www.cs.umd.edu/~djacobs/).
-My research interests span multiple areas, such as multimodal learning, robustness, and security of AI systems.

-Previously, I have also worked on visual recognition problems such as object detection and instance segmentation.
+My research interests center on multimodal learning, robustness, and responsible AI.
+Recently, I have focused on developing improved text+image datasets and addressing safety and privacy risks associated with generative models, particularly in text-to-image generation.

 News
 ====